 - 7.53 The right hand column of the HIA table in Appendix 1 identifies mitigating / enhancing measures that could enhance positive impacts of the policies or reduce negative impacts.
-The policies have consistently been identified to have a positive impact on the health issues within the borough and therefore the measures in the column are generally measures for enhancing the positive impacts of the draft policies.
-It is anticipated this will be revisited as the Local Plan is progressed to adoption to assess any revisions to the draft policies to ensure they continue to improve health outcomes. - 7.54 The measures identified will not be reiterated here but are generally actions for the Council to implement through use of the policies in the planning process in collaboration with the developer or providers.
+The policies have consistently been identified to have a positive impact on the health issues within the borough and therefore the measures in the column are generally measures for enhancing the positive impacts of the policies.
+It is anticipated these actions will be revisited as the Local Plan is progressed to adoption to ensure they continue to improve health outcomes. - 7.54 The measures identified will not be reiterated here but are generally actions for the Council to implement through use of the policies in the planning process in collaboration with the developer or providers.
 These would take place as part of the planning application process.
 Policy LP30 requires a Health Impact Assessment to be submitted with all major development proposals which will assess health impacts of site-specific proposals as they come forward,